-Helen Markham was born in Dallas on July 7, 1922.
+HELEN LOUISE MARKHAM was born in Dallas on July 7, 1922.
 Her father was a farmer.
 Helen was 6 years old when her mother died.
-As a result, she was sent to live with an aunt in Grand Prairie alongside her cousins, RAY and FLOYD HAMILTON, who would both become members of the Barrow Gang.
+(1) As a result, she was sent to live with an aunt in Grand Prairie alongside her cousins, RAY and FLOYD HAMILTON, who would both become members of the Barrow Gang.
+(2)

-Mrs. Markham had walked a block when she noticed a young man walking in the opposition to her, and then noticed a police patrol car drive slowly toward him.
+MRS MARKHAM had walked a block when she noticed a young man walking in the opposite direction to her, and then noticed a police patrol car drive slowly toward him.

-When the patrol car did catch up to the young man, she watched as the man walked up to the driver's window which, lean over and apparently begin a conversation with the driver.
+When the patrol car did catch up to the young man, she watched as the man walked up to the driver's window, leaned over and apparently began a conversation with the driver.

-Markham watched the scene unfold further as she waited for traffic to allow her to cross the road.
-The man stepped back to allow Tippit to get out.
-At that point, the man drew a weapon and shot Tippit three times.
+MARKHAM watched the scene unfold further as she waited for traffic to allow her to cross the road.
+The man stepped back to allow JD TIPPIT to get out.
+At that point, the man drew a weapon and shot TIPPIT three times.
 She then saw the man walk "calmly" away.

-The official time of death for Tippit was 1:15 pm.
-However, Helen's bus time-line places some doubt on it.
-What is known is that authorities were unable to place Oswald at the scene of the murder any earlier than that because of various other time markers relied upon.
+However, Helen's bus time-line is at odds with that.
+If she was following her normal routine that day, the official time of death must be incorrect.
+What is known is that authorities were unable to place Oswald at the scene of the murder any earlier than the official time of death because of other time markers.

-During her Warren Commission testimony, Helen was repeatedly asked if she recognized anyone in the line-up.
+During her Warren Commission testimony, MARKHAM was repeatedly asked if she recognized anyone in the line-up.
 She repeatedly responded that she did not.